Meet the monsters that cause customer churn

 Churn Combat Tips

 Know your customer and their goals and challenges, and make sure they understand your unique value proposition.
-If you are seen as a trusted resource, it’s going to be hard to walk away from that.
+If you are a trusted resource, it’s going to be hard to walk away from that.

 ChurnZero Boost